How you can help

 KEEPING YOU SAFE | WHAT YOU CAN DO TO HELP

 As you can tell we have been closely following government advice on bringing you back to work safely.
 We aren’t going to tell members exactly what to do within their office space, but we also recognise that you are going to want to work in as safe an environment as possible.
 Your first point of call in deciding what is safe should be the latest government guidelines which can be found here.

 Consider ensuring that the physical distancing measures that we have introduced in the common areas of the TOG buildings are implemented in your own office spaces.
 This should mean you are:

 Encouraging colleagues to stagger their working days – e.g. by starting outside the rush hour, working from the office only on certain days if it is possible etc.

 Allowing and encouraging employees who can work from home to continue, particularly regarding employees who are ‘clinically vulnerable’ or living with someone who is.
-Relevant employees should be able to stay 2-metres away from others.
+Relevant employees should be able to remain physically distanced away from others at 2 metres wherever possible, or 1+ metre with mitigating actions such as face coverings.
 Guidance can be found here.

 Putting one-way systems in place within larger offices to avoid colleagues bumping into each other by mistake.

 Consider whether partitioning would be helpful within your space.
 If so, please contact your Building Manager.

 Spacing desks further apart and encouraging some staff to work elsewhere within the TOG building, e.g. in coworking or communal spaces.
 If you believe you have excess desks in your office, let us know and we can remove accordingly.